The regulation, administration and technical procedures relating to mineral exploration are dealt with by DMITRE's Minerals Resources Division.

 Amendments to the Mining Act (Section 29) have resulted in a change to the way that expired, surrendered or cancelled exploration licence (EL) areas may be released for application.

 Upon the expiry, surrender, partial surrender or cancellation of an EL and completion of related statutory processes in accordance with the Mining Act 1971, areas may be identified for release to the open market.
-Areas identified for release will be released as Exploration Release Areas (ERAs) and published on a regular basis via the Government Gazette, in the Public Notices section on the DMITRE minerals website, and displayed on the South Australia Resources Information Geoserver (SARIG).
+Areas identified for release will be released as Exploration Release Areas (ERAs) and published on a regular basis via the Government Gazette, in the Public Notices section on the DMITRE minerals website, and displayed on the South Australian Resources Information Geoserver (SARIG).

 No applications for an ERA will be accepted within a moratorium period of approximately 1 month from the date of publishing.
 EL applications will only then be accepted during a period of five days (Monday to Friday) at the end of the moratorium period.